micropython/micropython/docs/esp32/pcnt.rst

 Constructor
 -----------

-.. class:: Encoder(id, phase_a=machine.Pin, phase_b=machine.Pin, \*, x124=4, filter=12787, scale=1)
+.. class:: Encoder(id, phase_a=None, phase_b=None, \*, x124=4, filter_ns=0, scale=1, match1=0, match2=0)

     The Encoder starts to count immediately.
-Filtering is enabled.
+Filtering is disabled.
-    Construct and return a new quadrature encoder object using the following parameters:

       - *id*.
 Values of *id* depend on a particular port and its hardware.
         Values 0, 1, etc. are commonly used to select hardware block #0, #1, etc.

       - *phase_a*, *phase_b* are input pins :ref:`machine.Pin <machine.Pin>` for monitoring of quadrature encoder pulses.
-        The keywords may be omitted.

-    Keyword arguments:
+        They are required in the constructor.

-      - *x124*\=value.
-Hardware multiplier, possible values is 1, 2, 4.
+      - *x124* is a hardware multiplier, possible values is 1, 2, 4.
 The default value is 4.
         More info in `Quadrature decoder state table <https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_decoder>`_.
         When more Encoder resolution is needed, it is possible for the encoder to count the leading and trailing edges of the quadrature encoder’s pulse train from one channel,